In partnership with:

 Jane Claire Bradley

 Jane Claire Bradley is a writer, performer, educator and therapist.
-She is the founder and director of For Books’ Sake, delivers creative writing, storytelling and performance workshops across the North West and beyond, and is the Manchester host of That’s What She* Said, our monthly spoken word night championing women and non-binary writers.
-Jane has been longlisted for the Mslexia Novel Competition and the Lucy Cavendish Prize for Fiction, and is the most recent winner of the Northern Debut Award by New Writing North.
+She is the founder and former director of For Books’ Sake, and delivers creative writing, storytelling and performance workshops across the North West and beyond.
+Jane is the winner of a Northern Debut Award from New Writing North for her debut novel, The Summer Everything Happened, and has been longlisted for the Mslexia Novel Competition and the Lucy Cavendish Prize for Fiction.